bullhorn/rest-api-docs/source/includes/entityref/paybill/_invoicestatementdiscountrate.md

 # Pay and Bill - InvoiceStatementDiscountRate

-Represents the rounded subtotals for unique discount rates tied to an invoice statement
+Represents the rounded subtotals for unique discount rates tied to an invoice statement.

 CRUD Access - READ